DCsunset/nix-config/README.md

 ## Usage

-Simply import the module in your home-manager config and make sure `dc-lib = nur-dcsunset.lib` is added to `extraSpecialArgs` in home-manager modules.
+Simply import the module in your home-manager config, make sure `dc-lib = nur-dcsunset.lib` is added to `extraSpecialArgs` in home-manager modules, and `nur-dcsunset.overlays.pkgs` is applied to nixpkgs.

 Example: